siriusctrl/COMP90024-CCC-notes/README.md

     | | Iaas| Paas|Saas|
     |---|---|---|---|
     | example| Amazon Web Services<br>Oracle Public Cloud<br>NeCTAR| Azure| Gmail|

+### past exam
+- > [sample Q2 C] What are availability zones in NeCTAR and what restrictions do they impose on NeCTAR Cloud-based application developers?
+[2]
+    - availability zone: locations of data centers used to provide logical view of cloud
+    - restriction: can't mount volumes to VMs in remote locations.
+If you have computer in Melbourne, you can't have your storage somewhere else in a different availability zone and you can't mount that volume.

 ## Workshop week5: Auto-Deployment -- Ansible
 - Reason for auto-deployment (**comparison**)